-- G 11.1 For the purposes of crediting service, recognition shall be given to relevant service with a New Zealand University or licensed Early Childhood Centre. - G 1 1.2 The employer may give credit for other previous relevant service for purposes of calculating leave and other entitlements (e.g. annual leave, long service and retiring leave) with the exception of service for which the employee has received a redundancy payment. - G 11.3 Decisions shall have regard to: - (i) the relevance of the service; - (ii) recruitment and retention experiences. - G 11.4 An employee's continuity of service shall not be deemed to be interrupted by a change of employment from one New Zealand University to another provided, that the period which elapses between any change of employment is not longer than one calendar month.
+- G 11.1.3 For the avoidance of doubt, any service that is recognised in reliance on Clause 11.1.2 of this Agreement (and that falls outside the scope of clause G11.1.1 of this Agreement) shall be recognised for pay purposes only unless the employer agrees otherwise.
+When determining the crediting of service for leave purposes, clauses G 11.1.1 and G 11.2- G 11.4 of this Agreement shall be determinative. - G11.2 The employer may give credit for other previous relevant service for purposes of calculating leave and other entitlements (e.g. annual leave, long service and retiring leave) with the exception of service for which the employee has received a redundancy payment. - G 11.3 Decisions shall have regard to: - (i) the relevance of the service; - (ii) recruitment and retention experiences. - G 11.4 An employee's continuity of service shall not be deemed to be interrupted by a change of employment from one New Zealand University to another provided, that the period which elapses between any change of employment is not longer than one calendar month. - G 11.5 Nothing in clause G 11 shall be interpreted as an attempt to override the service recognition requirements in the Early Childhood Funding Handbook for services that opt into the Parity Funding Rates. - NOTE: Overseas service isn't required to be recognised by the Pay Parity funding scheme.
+The employer may recognise it at their discretion.